symphonycms/wg/docs/working/pages.markdown

 - www.your-website.com/projects/detail/handle/ _= the project-detail page, showing the complete project._

 And if the client _really_ wants a new page (which is an average of 1-2 times a year) they give you a call and you add it for them.
-In my experience with previous CMS-es where it wás possible for the client to add their own pages they would still call us when they wanted a new page, so nothing much changes there really...
+In my experience with previous CMS-es where it wï¿½s possible for the client to add their own pages they would still call us when they wanted a new page, so nothing much changes there really...

 So you see, it's more a way of thinking.
 As I said before, all roads lead to Rome and this is just one